-The master’s program in Security and Cloud Computing, SECCLO, is an Erasmus Mundus program in the field of Computer Science and, more specifically, Security and Cloud Computing.
-The program is offered jointly by six European universities and students will study in two European countries and graduate with a double degree.
+The master’s programme in Security and Cloud Computing, SECCLO, is an Erasmus Mundus programme in the field of Computer Science and, more specifically, Security and Cloud Computing.
+The programme is offered jointly by six European universities and students will study in two European countries and graduate with a double degree.

 Security and Cloud Computing at KTH

-The master’s program in Security and Cloud Computing focuses on two specific aspects of modern computing systems, cloud computing, and information security.
+The master’s programme in Security and Cloud Computing focuses on two specific aspects of modern computing systems, cloud computing and information security.

-The program responds to the demand for professional engineers who are able to innovate and build the next generation cloud and mobile computing services and applications.
-The emphasis on combining strong security knowledge with hands-on R&D skills in a specific technical area, cloud computing, is a special characteristic of the program.
+The programme responds to the demand for professional engineers who are able to innovate and build the next generation cloud and mobile computing services and applications.
+The emphasis on combining strong security knowledge with hands-on R&D skills in a specific technical area, cloud computing, is a special characteristic of the programme.

 Study at two European universities